ruixuanchew/book-search-app/README.md

 # 📚 Booker

 **Booker** is a modern, responsive web app for exploring books, discovering trending & newest releases, and searching by genre, language, or custom queries.
-Built with Vue 3 + TailwindCSS, it provides a clean UI, powerful filtering/sorting, and a wishlist feature powered by local storage.
+Built with Vue 3 + TailwindCSS, it provides a clean UI, powerful filtering/sorting.
+Additionally, for backend functionalities, the application uses Node.js server along with MySQL Database, allowing for login and registration functionalities.
+This project is currently still in progress, with future features including wishlist, book details modal, and further user interface improvements.

 ---